 - Photo Printing

 Many people opt for inkjet printers because they’re specifically better at printing photos than laser printers.
-It’s important to note that most inkjet printers will produce full-color photos at a much slower rate than they print standard text documents.
-However, some models can offer borderless printing for specific picture sizes such as 4×6 images.
-If this is important to you, look for models that either has a dedicated tray for smaller paper sizes or that offer adjustable feeds.
+It’s important to note that most inkjet printers will produce full-color photos much slower than they print standard text documents.
+However, some models can offer borderless printing for specific picture sizes, such as 4×6 images.
+If this is important to you, look for models that either have a dedicated tray for smaller paper sizes or that offer adjustable feeds.

 - Ink Costs

-It’s inevitable that at some point, you’re going to need to replace the ink in your inkjet printer.
-Normally, this involves buying specific ink cartridges that are compatible with the make and model of your printer.
-If you’re a casual printer, this may not be a big deal for you as it could be a year or more before you need to replace the ink.
+It’s inevitable that you will need to replace the ink in your inkjet printer at some point.
+This also includes ecotanks and cartridges.
+Normally, this involves buying specific ink cartridges compatible with your printer’s make and model.
+If you’re a casual printer, this may not be a big deal for you, as it could be a year or more before you need to replace the ink.
 But if you print regularly — defined as at least 35 pages a month — you may find yourself replacing the ink far more often.
 To save money, you can consider purchasing supertank inkjet printers that allow you to simply refill a tank versus repeatedly buying fresh cartridges.
 These types of printers are pricier than traditional inkjet models, but you’ll see cost savings within two years of purchase as you spend less on ink.

 - Print Speed